Skip to product information

 Bugs & Butterflies UK

-Heliconius charithonia, commonly known as the zebra longwing butterfly, is a striking species found throughout Central and South America, as well as the southern United States and the Caribbean.
+Heliconius charithonia, commonly known as the Zebra Longwing butterfly, is a striking species found throughout Central America, as well as the southern United States and the Caribbean, and many countries in South America.
 It belongs to the Heliconiinae subfamily within the Nymphalidae family and is easily recognized by its elongated black wings with distinctive yellow or white stripes, giving it a zebra-like appearance.
-This unique pattern, combined with a slow, graceful flight, makes the zebra longwing butterfly a captivating sight in its native tropical habitats.
+This unique pattern, combined with a slow, graceful flight, makes the zebra longwing butterfly a captivating sight both in its native tropical habitats and in captive settings, to which it adapts very well.

 The caterpillars of Heliconius charithonia feed primarily on passionflower vines (Passiflora species), which contain toxic compounds that the caterpillars retain through to adulthood.
 This makes the adult butterflies distasteful to predators, a form of chemical defense indicated by their bold coloration.
 With its intriguing behaviors, distinct appearance, and ecological importance, Heliconius charithonia is a widely studied and admired butterfly species.